 You are looking downward toward one of those terraces when we first bought the place.
-After the orchard was abandoned, the dominant brush species that invaded were native Ceanothus and manzanita.
+After the orchard was abandoned, fire germinated the dominant brush species immediately thereafter: Ceanothus and manzanita.
 Fire-suppression allowed succession to progress uninterrupted for decades.
 Oak and madrone trees sprang through the brush, but in a density only appropriate to an open area with small trees.
-They all bolted for light, many only a few feet apart, spindly and weak, leaning for light with included bark crotches.
+They all bolted for light, many only a few feet apart, spindly, weak, and leaning out for light.